SAP-samples/teched2022-IN280/exercises/ex1/ex13/readme.md

 # Exercise 1.3 - Activate data collection for the use case Integration & Exception Monitoring

-In this exercise, you will learn how to activate the data collection specifically for the use case *Integration & Exception Monitoring*.
+In this exercise, you will learn how to activate data collection specifically for the use case *Integration & Exception Monitoring*.

-*This exercise is only necessary if you configure a Cloud Integration service in SAP Cloud ALM yourself.*
+**Note:** This exercise is only necessary if you configure a Cloud Integration service in SAP Cloud ALM yourself.

 #### Prerequisites:
-The Cloud Integration tenant `CloudIntegration-<tenant_name>_<userID>` is already registered and an endpoint is created for the use cases *Integration Monitoring* and *Exception Monitoring*.
-If not please run through exercises [Register a Cloud Integration tenant in LMS](../ex11/) and [Add an HTTP endpoint to a managed service](../ex12/).
+- You are logged in to [SAP Cloud ALM](https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home)
+- A own managed *Cloud Integration* service `CloudIntegration-<tenant_name>_<userID>` should be already registered in LMS

 ## Exercise steps